THE AFFILIATE MARKETING PRIMER

 AFFILIATE COMPANY CLEARINGHOUSES:

-The first type of affiliate directory is that of an affiliate program clearinghouse (the 3rd-party vendor sometimes called an "affiliate network") that actually administers the programs for affiliate companies.
+The first type of affiliate directory is that of an affiliate program clearinghouse (the 3rd-party vendor often called an "affiliate network") that actually administers the programs for affiliate companies.
 An affiliate company can pay this middleman a fee to handle the tracking, sign-up, and payments for each referral/sale and affiliate.

 Most of these clearinghouses offer visitors to their site a view of their "stable" of affiliate companies.
 Some, frustratingly, force you to sign up with them (at no obligation) before you can see their list of companies.

-You can find these clearinghouses by doing a web search on terms like "affiliates", "associate programs", and the like [and see the list below].
+You can find these clearinghouses by doing a web search on terms like "affiliates", "associate programs", and the like [and see the partial list below].
 It's very instructive to search through one or more of these databases of company listings...
 You may be amazed to discover how many types of companies might fit in with your website (or whatever).
 And if you are intrigued by a company, it will open up possibilities in your imagination for how to intrigue others...

 AFFILIATE PROGRAM CLEARINGHOUSES (3rd-PARTY VENDORS):